erokar/react-babel/README.md

-# react-ts-webpack
+# react-babel
-A starter project with boilerplate for setup of React with Tyepscript.
+A starter project with boilerplate for setup of React with Babel.
 The project includes an Express server, Webpack and Nodemon.

 ## Usage
-1. Clone repository: `git clone https://github.com/erokar/react-ts-webpack.git`
+1. Clone repository: `git clone https://github.com/erokar/react-babel.git`

-2. Cd into react-ts-webpack.git: `cd react-ts-webpack.git`
+2. Cd into react-babel.git: `cd react-babel.git`

 3. Insall npm modules: `npm install`